ssorallen/react-reddit-client/README.md

 react-reddit-client
 ===================

-A simple Reddit client written with [React](https://facebook.github.io/react/).
-This project is run and built using [create-react-app](https://github.com/facebook/create-react-app) in order to keep things simple to maintain.
+A Reddit client written with [React](https://facebook.github.io/react/).
+This project is run and built using [create-react-app](https://github.com/facebook/create-react-app) in order to ease maintenance.

 ## Demo